WPMedia/news-theme-css/scss/homepage.md

 ### Custom Block Developers
 If you are creating custom blocks for your site and plan on using news-theme-css as a dependency, then in addition to configuring blocks.json as per the section above, you will need to follow some additional steps to ensure this framework is available in your code.
-There are two different senarios in custom development that pertain to using this framework:  Developing custom components in a theme pack and developing custom components in a separate repository.
+There are two different scenarios in custom development that pertain to using this framework:  Developing custom components in a feature pack and developing custom components in a separate repository.

-#### Developing custom components in a theme pack
+#### Developing custom components in a feature pack
-If you are developing your custom components directly in your theme pack, then as long as you have set up your blocks.json to use the CSS Framework, you do not explicitly add the framework to any package.json file or directly import the framework's sass files into your component's sass file.
+If you are developing your custom components directly in your feature pack, then as long as you have set up your blocks.json to use the CSS Framework, you do not explicitly add the framework to any package.json file or directly import the framework's sass files into your component's sass file.
 Fusion takes care of properly importing the CSS Framework into component's sass file as well as setting theme values.
 However.